aham-oudeis/Training/launch_school/RB120-OOP/lesson_one/Notes/book(Object Modeel).md

 hiding pieces of functionality and making it unavailable to other parts of the code base.
 It is a form of data protection so that the data cannot be manipulated without obvious intent.
 (Is the problem unintentional alteration of the data or that of unrecognized side-effects?)

 Ruby does this by creating objects and exposing interfaces (methods) with those objects.
 In what way are the objects related to the methods?
 Is it simply that the methods are specified in the parent class?
+(Inheritance chain; method loop up path).
 What about the class methods?
 (What are other ways of doing this?
 Could functional programming be a way of dealing with this problem?
 Maybe the problem of side-effects?)

 __Polymorphism__